 One of the many highlights of this year's PCOC will be the origami exhibition by attendees and special guests.
 The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the L.A. area!

 Exhibiting Your Art

 Everyone is welcome to exhibit their artwork at this year's PCOC.
 In order to have space set aside for you, you must either (a) register for PCOC or (b) send your artwork with a registered attendee (see additional notes below).
-You must also fill out the exhibition registration form.
-Whether it's a single piece, or a group of models, you must fill out the Exhibition Form.
+In either case, you must also fill out the exhibition registration form whether it's a single piece or a group of models.

 - Online registration for exhibition at PCOC is now closed.

 There will be no sales of exhibition artwork on site.
 Please follow the guidelines below.
 (For future reference, you might want to print this page.).

 When you arrive to set up, please check in with the exhibition manager at the exhibition site to find out the assigned location of your individual display.
 At the exhibition site, origami should be set up beginning at noon on Friday and taken down by 5 pm Sunday.
 For each exhibitor we will provide a name card and exhibition space.
 Space will be assigned ahead of time based on the requirements that you specify on the Exhibition registration form (link above).
 Exhibition by non-attending members must be facilitated by an attending member who will be responsible for bringing, setting up, taking down and returning the exhibited work.
 Any work not taken down by 6 PM Sunday will become property of OrigamiUSA.